kky-fury/kky-fury.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href="https://www.in.tum.de/caps/startseite/">Chair of Computer Architecture and Parallel Systems (CAPS)</a>.
+description: <a href="https://www.in.tum.de/caps/startseite/">Chair of Computer Architecture and Parallel Systems (CAPS)</a>.
 Technical University of Munich.

 profile:
   align: right